bakamuck0-sudo/lanmouse-kde-connect-setup/README.md

     Connect:

-        Enter the Server's IP address (from Step 1.2).
+        Enter the Servers IP address (from Step 1.2).

         Click Connect.